nitrocon/RGB_Pixel_Generator/README.md

 # RGB Pixel Generator

-A powerful Python tool for generating RGB pixel images, optimized for CUDA and parallel processing.
+A Python tool for generating 1x1 Pixel in RGB and combines them with 256 Greyscale, optimized for CUDA and parallel processing.
+I use this tool to train several AI models.

 ## 📋 Installation